Check Your NAT Type Instantly

 Incoming connections are limited to external IP addresses that the device has previously contacted.
 Most applications still function, but some matchmaking or connection attempts may take longer.

-Similar to Restricted NAT, but incoming traffic must match both the external IP address and port.
-This increases compatibility issues for certain P2P applications.
+Similar to Restricted Cone NAT, but incoming traffic must match both the external IP address and port.
+This creates more compatibility issues for some P2P applications.

 Symmetric NAT

-Each outbound connection uses a different mapping, and inbound traffic is heavily restricted.
+A different external mapping may be used for each destination, while inbound traffic is heavily restricted.
 This is the most limiting configuration and often prevents direct peer-to-peer connections entirely.

 How NAT Type Affects Gaming and Real-Time Applications